klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 // ... (rest of the code remains the same)

 const countByGameId = async (gameId: number) => {
-  const [gameCount] = await db
+  // Count the number of guesses for a specific game const [gameCount] = await db
     .select({ count: count() })
     .from(guesses)